telemaxx/fitfilerenamer/README.md

 # fitfilerenamer.py

-### LEZYNE GPS Devices
+### LEZYNE GPS Devices...
 ...creating fit files with unfriendly names like:
 `bcfe453.fit`
-This tool automaticily rename such files in:
+This tool looks into the fit file and automatically rename such files in:
 `2017-12-10_15-30-36_lezyne_576hm_4.fit`
 this syntax:
 `YYYY-MM-DD_hh-mm-ss_device_altitudegain_count.fit`

 ### HOWTO INSTALL
   * 1st install python 2.7 or python 3 or pypy
   * Install fitparse modul
     [Available here](http://dtcooper.github.com/python-fitparse/)
 description some where below